-INSTALL THE DOBBY CAM CYLINDER

-The Dobby Cam Cylinder provides mechanical advantage to the right treadle, greatly reducing the amount of effort required for harness lifting.

-- 1.)
-This assembly is supported by an axle that spans parts #3 and #4. - 2.)
+ASSERIDET INSTALL THE DOBBY CAM CYLINDER The Dobby Cam Cylinder provides mechanical advantage to the right treadle, greatly reducing the amount of effort required for harness lifting.
+1.)
+This assembly is supported by an axle that spans parts #3 and #4.
+2.)
 Locate the assembly and withdraw the axle.
 It should slide out effortlessly.

-NOTE: Make sure there isn't anything (string, tape) lodging the axel in the cam.
+NOTE : Make sure there isn't anything (string, tape) lodging the axel in the cam.
+3.)

-- 3.)
 Insert the axle from the left side, into the mounting hole in part #3.
-Push it about half way through the hole. - 4.)
+Push it about half way through the hole.
+4.)
 Rotate #3 about 20 degrees so that the free end of the axle points to the outside of the loom.

-- 5.)
-Thread the Cam Cylinder and wooden pulley back onto the axle. - 6.)
+6.)
+Pivot #3 back into position so that the free end of the

+6.)
 Pivot #3 back into position so that the free end of the axle now points to the opposite mounting hole in #4.